iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 The second challenge is the **state file**.
 While many consider the ability to track state a significant advantage of Terraform, there are cons in specific scenarios.
 A deeper dive might be required, but key points include:

+- Azure already [maintains](https://learn.microsoft.com/en-us/azure/developer/terraform/comparing-terraform-and-bicep) resource state, and while tracking changes in the IaC repository, do you really need an additional external state stored on some storage account?
 - Multi-user scenarios can be obstructed by the state file, particularly when multiple teams and actors (like policies and service principals) need to operate shared resources.
-- Azure already maintains resource states, and tracking changes in the IaC repository might render external state files redundant.
 - Shared infrastructure resources rarely require deletion, and the scenario of redeploying an entire system, like a network hub, is rarely feasible or desirable.
 - Alternatives to Terraform's "plan" feature exist in native tools like ([ARM](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if) and [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if)).
 - Concerns regarding security (especially handling secrets), consistency (the need to reconcile external changes), locking, scalability, and performance.